Schinzel/wise-crowd-data-generator/doc/tasks/task_overview.md

   * Document key decisions and their rationale
   * Highlight any items that might affect future tasks
 * Fill out *Current Implementation Status (to be completed by AI)* and add which tasks have been completed.
-  * Simply add a row with *Task X done - YYYY-MM-DD*.
+  * Simply add a row with *Task X done - Name of task - YYYY-MM-DD*.
 * Let me know when you've completed a task so I can verify it before moving to the next one

 ## When you are done with a phase